Nice-Keyboards/nice-keyboards-docs/docs/nice!nano/faq.md

 ### QMK firmware support?

 This is complicated.
 Nordic's nRF52 line has some licensing issues with its SDK making it not possible to be upstreamed to the main QMK repo.
-There are some QMK forks such as sekigon's, but the legality is questionable at best.
-At the same time the BlueMicro firmware (https://github.com/jpconstantineau/BlueMicro_BLE) is available and promising in my opinion.
-Take a look and contribute!
-It works with the nice!nano.
+Instead, we rely on other firmwares like [ZMK or BlueMicro](/wireless_firmware/) that offer a great deal of functionality with full legality and wireless focus.

 ### Can I get more information on nRF52840 hardware?